I help stressed-out health researchers write amazing grant proposals.

 So how do you get your study funded?
 I mean, aside from having a brilliant study design?
 (Which you do, of course.
 But good study design and great co-investigators are just what get you in the door.
 You need to dazzle them if you want to win the big bucks.)

 You write a barn-burner of a grant proposal.
 One that’s clear, compelling, and unforgettable.
 THAT’s how you get better scores.

 Listen: even a rock-solid study design will get a big ol’ MEH from reviewers if it’s boring.
 Or badly explained.
 Or so thick with jargon you could serve it with those fancy crackers.

 But there are plenty of ways you can tart up your proposal.
 (And not in a rolling-a-turd-in-glitter kinda way)

 (You only get one guess.)

 Don't learn the hard way.
-Skip the trial and error.
-Get help with your grant writing from someone who knows how to increase your chances of success.
+Or do - you know all about trial and error!
+But if you want to save your trial and error for your research, get help with your grant writing from someone who knows how to maximize your chances of success.